 19. Wander the streets of Imerovigli town

-Imerovigli is a cute little neighbourhood (not a town really) next to Fira.
-This is the place that has the most luxurious hotels in Santorini and it is the place where you will find yourself suddenly walking next to someone’s plunge pool!
-So be careful of that… Imerovigli is the ultimate destination to take amazing photos of the caldera and the volcano.
-Alternatively, you can always take the Photography Tour of Santorini and be guided by a professional photographer who will show you what the best spots on the island are (some of them are indeed at Imerovigli).
-Imerovigli is also the home of the best hotel in Santorini which is Grace Hotel Santorini .
-Imerovigli is also opposite the famous Skaros Rock and you can combine that walk with your hiking to the famous rock.
+Alternatively, you can always take the Photography Tour of Santorini and be guided by a professional photographer who will show you the best spots on the island (some of them are indeed at Imerovigli).
+Imerovigli is also the home of the best hotel in Santorini, the Grace Hotel Santorini.
+Imerovigli is also opposite the famous Skaros Rock, and you can combine that walk with your hike to the famous rock.

 - Imerovigli on Google Maps